Lichborne/Simple-Mathematical-Parser-in-Haskell/README.md

 Parsing (for expressions) can be validated in the following format: runParser pExpr "yourstringhere"

-Syntax is the standard Haskell syntax for multiplication, division, addition, subtraction, exponentiation, and equivalence relation.
+Syntax is the standard Haskell syntax for multiplication, division, addition, subtraction, exponentiation, and the equivalence relation.

 Outputs are constructed using the following type: